dpetrini/multiple-view/README.md

 ```
 Obs.
 Some sample files from CBIS-DDSM test set are included in samples folder for evaluation.
 Files were resized for network input.

 Obs2.
-In order to perform test inference download our muliple-views model from [link] and place it in "models" folder.
+In order to perform test inference download all models from [link](https://drive.google.com/drive/folders/1aQqX2F5f62D2GZOeZmGrmPvwLy_tG9Tr?usp=sharing) and place it in "models" folder.

 ### Dependencies
 argparse